Xia Ji

 Xia Ji (夏姬 (Xià Jī); born c.
 630 BC) was a Chinese noblewoman of the Spring and Autumn period known for her exceptional beauty, and who reportedly had multiple marriages in her lifetime.
-Her biography provided the basis for the late Ming dynasty erotic novel Zhulin yeshi.
+Her biography provided the basis for the late Ming dynasty erotic novel Zhulin yeshi, which depicts Xia Ji as a sexual vampire who supposedly achieved eternal youth and transcendency through esoteric sexual techniques designed to suck the vitality from her male partners.